-Credit for Independent Study by Correspondence/ Distance Education basic importance in the degree program, the following courses may not be taken online, by correspondence study or distance education: admission courses, business courses, I-Core prerequisites, and ECON-E 202.
+Credit for Self-paced Independent Study Courses

+The Kelley School faculty and staff strongly advise students to complete all their coursework in the classroom.
+The school will, however, accept a total of six credits of self-paced, online or correspondence independent study courses toward some portions of the degree.
+Because of their basic importance in the degree program, the following courses may not be taken in a self-paced independent study format: admission courses, business courses, I-Core prerequisites, and ECON-E 202.
 In addition, the IU General Education Curriculum courses must also be completed in classroom settings.